Aidan Quinn: Personal life

 In 1987, Quinn married his Stakeout co-star Elizabeth Bracco (sister of actress Lorraine Bracco).
 They have two daughters: Mia (b.
 1998) and Ava Eileen (b.
-1989), who has autism.
+1989), who is autistic.
 Ava appeared as the baby "David" in Avalon, and Mia played a ghost in The Eclipse.
 He has controversially suggested that the MMR vaccine led to his daughter's autism diagnosis.
 Former residents of Englewood, New Jersey, Quinn and his family now live in Palisades, Rockland County, New York, and Marbletown in the Catskills / Woodstock region of Ulster County, New York.

 As an avid sports fan, Quinn supports the Chicago Cubs, the Green Bay Packers, Michael Jordan, Rory McIlroy, and Roger Federer.

 Quinn is also an outspoken critic of Donald Trump.

 Philanthropy

 Quinn has participated in charity golf events for the East Lake Foundation, a community redevelopment program, and Samuel L. Jackson's "One for the Boys" campaign about testicular cancer awareness.
 In 2010, Quinn attended a premiere benefit screening of A Shine of Rainbows for the International Children's Media Center (ICMC) and The American Ireland Fund (AIF).
 In 1991, he read a segment from Franz Kafka's The Metamorphosis as part of MTV's "Books: Feed Your Head" literacy promotion PSAs.

 Quinn spoke at the 2003 "Night of Too Many Stars" gala benefiting The Autism Coalition.
 He was an honorary board member of the National Alliance for Autism Research (NAAR), which merged with Autism Speaks.